MENU

 Design highlights

-A clear title and simple description goes a long way
+A clear title and simple description is what they need

 I minimized the contents and reorganized the homepage information and design layout.
 This allowed different target users to quickly identify the information that they need.